decentraland/adr/RFC/RFC-8-specific-optimizers-for-explorer-assets.md

 ### Conversion job & download of the assets

-Its main responsibilities are to download and convert the assets.
-The recommended result of the conversion is a 1-to-1 map of the source files to the new format.
+The main responsibilities of the conversion jobs are to download and convert the assets.
+The recommended result of the conversion is a 1-to-1 map of the source files to the new format files keeping the filenames.
 The converted assets should be available through a public CDN in the same content CID as the original ones:

 Example:
 Taking the file `Floor_Grass01.png` mapped to `bafkreid2fuffvxm6w2uimphn4tyxyox3eewt3r67zbrewbdonkjb7bqzx4` from the final URL: